crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 26. The [XWalkWithInputConnectionAsync](XWalkWithInputConnectionAsync.java) sample check whether xwalkview can use onCreateInputConnection method, include:
+### 26. The [XWalkViewWithInputConnectionAsync](XWalkViewWithInputConnectionAsync.java) sample check whether xwalkview can use onCreateInputConnection method, include:

 * XWalkView can use onCreateInputConnection method